sentric/hannibal/README.markdown

 When the application has started, you can access the WEB UI at: <http://localhost:9000>

 Please note that history data about regions is only collected while the application is running, it will need to run some time until the region detail graphs fill up.

+For information about the usage, check out our [Wiki][wu].

 ## How to display compactions